Jensern1/Back2Pack/README.md

 # Back2Pack
 Back2Pack is a simple website for backpackers that want to publish their trips for others to see, as well as get inspiration from other peoples trips.
-Written using React + Javascript, built using Yarn.
+Written using React + Javascript with Firebase backend, built using Yarn.
 Features - users can:
 * Create a profile and log in
 * Browse other users' trips